jfcherng/php-diff/README.md

 $new = 'And this is the new one.';

 // renderer class name:
-//     Text renderers: Context, Json, Unified
+//     Text renderers: Context, JsonText, Unified
-//     HTML renderers: Combined, Inline, SideBySide
+//     HTML renderers: Combined, Inline, JsonHtml, SideBySide
 $rendererName = 'Unified';

 // the Diff class options